ReubenNarad/TSP_interp/context.md

 3. **Sparse Autoencoder**: A top-k SAE extracts sparse features from the dense neural representations of the policy.

-4. **Feature Analysis**: Visualization tools show how features activate for different TSP instance properties.
+4. **Feature Analysis**: Comprehensive visualization tools show how features activate for different TSP instance properties, including overlay visualizations across multiple instances.

-5. **Probes**: Linear models trained to predict properties of TSP instances from neural representations.
+5. **Interactive Documentation**: Web-based interface for exploring and understanding discovered features.

+6. **Distribution Variety**: Extensive collection of TSP instance distributions for training and evaluation.

 ## Research Goals